 How you can get started with life insurance

-At ValuePenguin, we're keenly interested in the way insurance operates and how everyday consumers can use that information to get the best value out of their coverage.
-That's why we've done our best to clarify some of the common points of confusion indicated by the survey.
+At ValuePenguin, we're keenly interested in the way insurance operates and how everyday consumers can get the best value out of their coverage.
+That's why we've done our best to clarify some of the common points of confusion identified in the survey.

 How much does life insurance cost?